Reptudn/GoBomberMan/README.md

 ## This project is there for me to learn Kubernetes Deployment and Golang.
+> THERE IS NO GAME YET AS OF THIS POINT!

 - Backend and Game Server written in Go
 - Frontent UI written in React